As a potent opioid painkiller, Dilaudid can lead to overdose. During an overdose, breathing is significantly suppressed, and this can lead to death.

 An individual who is using Dilaudid will likely exhibit some of the most common side effects of the drug.

-In addition to these physical effects, an individual struggling with Dilaudid abuse will likely begin to show signs of an opioid dependency — withdrawing from society and everyday life, disappearing on days-long drug binges, and becoming unable to keep up with daily life.
+In addition to these physical effects, an individual struggling with Dilaudid abuse will likely begin to show signs of an opioid dependency — withdrawing from society and everyday life, disappearing for days-long drug binges, and becoming unable to keep up with daily life.

 They may fail to show up for family events they used to enjoy and struggle to keep up with jobs and responsibilities.
 They may also be “doctor shopping”— seeing multiple doctors to obtain more painkiller prescriptions.